SameerDhumal/SQL_Project/README.md

-Used advanced queries to extract important insights,improve data efficiency, and meet various business needs, including customer analysis, product management, order processing, and supplier coordination.

-Set 1: Customer Table Analysis

-Set 2: Customer and Order Analysis

-Set 3: Supplier and Order Analysis

-Set 4: Join and Customer/Supplier Analysis
+Context:
+An e-commerce business want to analyzed customer behavior and sales trends .

+Objective:
+Do exploratory analysis to see sales trend,customer behavior, to increase revenue and to understand potential areas for sales improvement.

+Description:
 ![dig](https://github.com/SameerDhumal/SQL_Project/assets/145559776/9c1b9cb7-8344-472b-9713-298a5f3ecf67)

+ER diagram  (entity relationship)

+The analysis was divided into four key sets:

+1) Customer Table Analysis: Examined customer data to understand their demographics, preferences, and behaviors.

+2) Customer and Order Analysis: Analyzed the relationship between customers and their orders to identify patterns in purchasing behavior and sales trends.

+3) Supplier and Order Analysis: Investigated the interaction between suppliers and orders to assess supplier performance and its impact on sales.

+4) Join and Customer/Supplier Analysis: Integrated data from various sources to gain insights into the relationship between customers, suppliers, and orders, uncovering potential areas for improvement.

+Key findings and insights from the analysis include:
+City-Supplier Disparities: customers that dont have any suppliers in city Underperforming Product Purchases: Customers buying product less that 10% of its average sales Countries with Low Order Volumes: Top 5 countries with few orders

+Output:
+helpd busnisss to understand where we are lacking and what measure can be taken to improve sales.

+Tools and technique used :
+select statements with clauses, aggregations, Joins, Subqueries, union , rank,  er diagram dml (manipulation) , ddl(definition)

 Below are question that we have solved using mssql
-Set 1:
-1. List all customers from Customer table.
+1. List all customers
-2. List the first name, last name, and city of all customers from customer table.
+2. List the first name, last name, and city of all customers
-3. List all customers who are from Sweden from the Customer table.
+3. List the customers in Sweden.
+Remember it is "Sweden" and NOT "sweden" because filtering value is case sensitive in Redshift.
 4. Create a copy of Supplier table.
-Name the copy table as “Supplier_Copy”.
-Now, Update the city to ‘Sydney’ for supplier ‘Pavlova, Ltd.’ Do NOT perform update in the Supplier table
+Update the city to Sydney for supplier starting with letter P.
-5. Create a copy of Product table.
-Name the copy table as Product_Copy.
-Now,delete all products with unit price higher than $50 in this Product_Copy table.
-Do NOT perform update in the Product table
+5. Create a copy of Products table and Delete all products with unit price higher than $50.
-6. List the number of customers in each country.
-Use Customer table.
+6. List the number of customers in each country
-7. List the number of customers in each country sorted high to low.
-That is, Country with highest number of customers should come first in the list.
+7. List the number of customers in each country sorted high to low
-Set 2:
-1. The Order table in the database gives the total amount for orders placed by each customer.
+8. List the total amount for items ordered by each customer
-Although this table has CutomerID, it does not have names of the customers.
-You have been told to return the CustomerID, FirstName, LastName and the total amount for orders placed by each customer.
-Use Join operation between Customer and Order tables to achieve this.
-2. List the number of customers in each country.
+9. List the number of customers in each country.
 Only include countries with more than 10 customers.
-This is just an extension of Qn.
-6 of Set 1.
-3. List the number of customers in each country, except the USA, sorted high to low.
+10. List the number of customers in each country, except the USA, sorted high to low.
 Only include countries with 9 or more customers.
+11. List all customers whose first name or last name contains "ill".
+12. List all customers whose average of their total order amount is between $1000 and
+$1200.Limit your output to 5 results.
-4. Write a single query to list all suppliers in the USA, Japan, and Germany ordered
+13. List all suppliers in the 'USA', 'Japan', and 'Germany', ordered by country from A-Z, and then by company name in reverse order.
-a.
-First by Country in ascending order
-b.
-Second by City within each of these Countries in Ascending order
-c.
-Third by Company Name in each of these cities in each countries in Descending order (Hint: Relax!
-This is simply a Hierarchical Sorting problem that we looked at in the class)
+14. Show all orders, sorted by total amount (the largest amount first), within each year.
-5. You have found that Products with UnitPrice over 50$ are not selling much and hence it is resulting in loss costs.
-So you decide to discontinue those products.
-Write a query to Discontinue products over $50.
-Create a copy of Product table and Name it as Copy_Products.
+15. Products with UnitPrice greater than 50 are not selling despite promotions.
+You are asked to discontinue products over $25.
+Write a query to relfelct this.
+Do this in the copy of the Product table.
+DO NOT perform the update operation in the Product table.
-(Note: You are asked to discontinue the product, not delete the product all together from the table)
-6. List top 10 most expensive products.
-Use Product table.
+16. List top 10 most expensive products
-7. Get all but the 10 most expensive products sorted by price in descending order.
+17. Get all but the 10 most expensive products sorted by price
-8. Get the 10th to 15th most expensive products sorted by price in descending order.
+18. Get the 10th to 15th most expensive products sorted by price
-Set 3:
-1. You want to get a unique list of countries where there are Suppliers from the Supplier table.
-Write a query to get this unique list of countries.
+19. Write a query to get the number of supplier countries.
+Do not count duplicate values
-2. Find the largest order placed in 2014.
-That is you need to display the highest TotalAmount among orders placed by all customers in year 2014.
-Use Order table.
+20. Find the total sales cost in each month of the year 2013.
-3. List all products with names that start with 'Ca'.
-Use Product table.
+21. List all products with names that start with 'Ca'.
-4. List all products that start with 'Cha' or 'Chan' and have one more character.
-Use Product table.
+22. List all products that start with 'Cha' or 'Chan' and have one more character.
+23. Your manager notices there are some suppliers without fax numbers.
+He seeks your help to get a list of suppliers with remark as "No fax number" for suppliers who do not have fax numbers (fax numbers might be null or blank).Also, Fax number should be displayed for customer with fax numbers.
+24. List all orders, their orderDates with product names, quantities, and prices.
-5. List all suppliers that do have a fax number.
+25. List all customers who have not placed any Orders.
-6. In the previous question, you identified those suppliers have a fax number.
-In this question, make use of the ISNULL property to display the fax number if there is one otherwise label it as ‘No fax Number’.
-Please see below sample output is as below for your reference Set 4:
-1. Let’s start with a simple join.
-You have been asked to write a query to display orderID, ProductName, Quantity and UnitPrice for each orderID.
-Use Product table and OrderItem table.
-2. Let us take previous question one step ahead.
-Now you may want to display orderNumber, date of order, ProductName, Quantity and UnitPrice for each orderID.
-Write a query to display this.
-Note that you have three tables: Order, OrderItem and Product.
-Write a query to display this.
-3. Your manager wants the names of customers, their city and country that have not placed any orders.
-This will help them to reach out to such customers and understand what challenges they might be facing for not ordering anything.
-Use Customer table and Order table.
-4. a.
-Let us start with finding all suppliers that have no customers in the country.
-b.
-Now let us find Customers that have no Supplier in the country.
-c.
-Now let us find customers and suppliers that are from the same country.
+26. List suppliers that have no customers in their country, and customers that have no suppliers in their country, and customers and suppliers that are from the same country.
-5. Now tie all sub questions of Qn.
-4 and come up with one query that does the same job (Hint: use one type of Join that gives the combined output of 4a, 4b and 4c)
-6. Now tie all sub questions of Qn.
-4 and come up with a query using Set based operators to derive the combined output of 4a, 4b and 4c.
-7. Get a list of all Suppliers from Supplier table and Customers from Customer table.
-Label them as Suppliers and Customers accordingly.
-A sample output is shown below for reference.
-As seen below, “Type” is a derived column which tells whether the person is Supplier or Customer.
+Hint: See sample output for your reference.
 27. Match customers that are from the same city and country.
 That is you are asked to give a list of customers that are from same country and city.
 Display firstname, lastname, city and coutntry of such customers.